OfficeDev/office-js/README.md

 ## Using the NPM package

-Installing the NPM package locally creates a set of static Office.js files in the `node_modules\@microsoft\office-js\dist` folder.
+Installing the NPM package locally creates a set of static Office.js files in the `node_modules\@microsoft\office-js\dist` folder of the directory where you ran the `npm install` command.
 To use the NPM package, do the following:

 1. Copy the contents of this folder as-is to the destination of your choosing.